Andriy Omelchenko: Biography

 In 1963 he completed post graduate studies at the Kiev Conservatory and in 1968 he received the title of Candidate of Arts for his thesis on the development of the bandura.

-He continued to work on a Doctoral dissertation on Ukrainian folk instruments while teaching bandura at the Institute of Culture.
+He continued to work on a doctoral dissertation on Ukrainian folk instruments while teaching bandura at the Institute of Culture.

-He died of liver cancer on May 9, 1981.
+He died of liver cancer on May 9, 1981 in Kiev, Soviet Union.